Ez3D-Rocketry/1-The-Ez3D-Mini-Lite/README.md

 3. Place Nose Cone on top of Body Tube - ensure slightly snug fit
 4. Slide BT-5 insulator into Fin Can before motor (Optional)
 5. Load motor into Fin Can
-    - Motor will fit loosely if BT-5 insulator is not used
-    - Loose fit is not an issue with proper motor retention
 6. Screw Motor Retention Cap onto base of Fin Can
    - Depending on your printer, the larger sizes may fit better
    - After a flight or two, the smaller size may fit better